go.to/

 The Midem fair in Cannes

 At the beginning of the year Helena together with other Czechoslovakian artists represented the country on the record company fair MIDEM in Cannes.
-Helena performed two songs solo (Cink Cink and French language version of Vzdaleny hlaz - Voice on long distance).
+Helena performed two songs solo (Cink Cink and French language version of Vzdaleny hlaz (Distant voice).
 Together with Kubisova and Neckar Marta sang two more songs which were warmth welcome by the audience.

 Paris

-On April 1, 1968 Helena, Marta Kubisova and Vaclav Neckar left Prague for Paris.
+On 1 April 1968 Helena, Marta Kubisova and Vaclav Neckar left Prague for Paris.
 The trio would appear within a bigger show with a 20-minute-performance including three solo songs each and two songs sung by all three of them.
 They performed as three artists on their own rights and not as a group.
-The stay in Paris was a great time for three young people from Czechoslovakia and great contrast comparing the capital of France to communist Prague somewhere in East Europe.
-They did not know that 32 years later Prague would become a new Paris in Europe and much more overcrowded by tourists from all over the world than any other European city.
+The stay in Paris was a great time for three young people from Czechoslovakia.

 Bratislava festival